alejru/INFRASTRUCTURE/Reconnaissance/SMTP/Sendmail.md

 ```

 ## Manual User Enumeration
-The enumeration can be done with EXPN, VRFY or RCPT TO
+The enumeration can be done with EXPN, VRFY or RCPT
 ```
 HELO x
 250  pleased to meet you